pg-spot-ops/pg-spot-operator/README.md

 PS!
 Note that if no *admin_user* is set, there will be also no public connect string generated as remote "postgres" user access is forbidden by default.
 One can enable remote "postgres" access (but can't be recommended of course) by setting the *admin_user* accordingly + specifying custom *pg_hba* rules.

+## Relevant ports / EC2 Security Group permissions

+* **22** - SSH.
+For direct Ansible SSH access to set up Postgres.
+* **5432** - Postgres.
+For client / app access.
+* **3000** - Grafana.
+Relevant if *monitoring.grafana.externally_accessible* set
+* **9100** - VM Prometheus node_exporter.
+Relevant if *monitoring.prometheus_node_exporter.externally_accessible* set

+For non-public (*public_ip_address=false*) instances, which are also launched from within the SG, default SG inbound rules are enough.
+But for public access, one needs to open up the listed ports, at least for SSH and Postgres.

+PS Ports are not changeable in the Community Edition!
+And changing ports to non-defaults doesn't provide any real security anyways ...

 # Integrating with user applications